 Types of Central Air Conditioning Systems

-With a heat pump, the air handler usually works as the indoor component on your two-part split system to keep your indoor temperature comfortable year round.
+With a heat pump, the air handler usually works as the indoor component on your two-part split system to keep your indoor temperature comfortable year-round.
 They are often located in the basement, attic, or dedicated closet.
 As you might have guessed from its name, the air handler “handles” the air inside your home, delivering warm or cool indoor air throughout your entire home when you want it.

-They are most often used in situations where a window A/C unit or baseboard heating would be applicable, such as in a new addition to a house.
+They are most often used in situations where an AC unit in window or baseboard heating would be applicable, such as in a new addition to a house.
+They offer great flexibility in installation applications because a duct system is not required.
 Ductless units are less vulnerable to air leakage and security problems, because they only require a small hole to be drilled into the wall.
 This also makes a ductless unit less visible and less audible.